Winter in the Berkshires

 Day One

-Check in and enjoy a snowy walk around the property or trek over to Counterculture by Rose B. Simpson before heading out to dinner in downtown Williamstown.
+Book your stay and snuggle up in The Guest House at Field Farm in Williamstown, offering an authentic mid-century-modern Bed & Breakfast.
+Check in and enjoy a snowy walk around the property before heading out to dinner in downtown Williamstown.
 Some favorites include Mezze and Coyote Flaco.

-After dinner, enjoy time in front of the cozy fireplace in the living room or head to your room for a glass of wine and a view of Mount Greylock.
+After dinner, enjoy time in front of the cozy fireplace in the living room, or head to your room for a glass of wine and a view of Mount Greylock.

 Sandy Seated in A Square